HandsomeTiger/RC-Car_AVR-Atmega328p/README.md

 # RC-Car_AVR-Atmega328p
-This is my RC Car project that has Circuit diagram, Port define, and program in C
+This is my RC Car project that has Circuit diagram, Port define, and program in C You can find all datas in the files that uploaded

 ##Materials
 1. Arduino with Atemega 328p